AkbaraliWolfBot/Akbarali/README.md

 ## General Info

-In this project we built a single-page web app that allows users to draw pixel art on a customizable canvas.
+In this project I built a single-page web app that allows users to draw pixel art on a customizable canvas.

 ## Technologies